FREE Shipping on orders over $899

 • Mild irritation and swelling, but subsides quickly

-Treatment duration: Each treatment lasts about 30 - 45 minutes.
-The total number of sessions necessary will depend on the magnitude of the problem and the point of application.
-In general, between 8 to 12 repetitions are needed.
+Duration of treatment: Each treatment lasts approximately 30-45 minutes.
+The total number of sessions required will depend on the extent of the problem and the application site.
+Generally, 8-12 repetitions are required.

-Carboxytherapy: Method in which carbon dioxide is administered subcutaneously to improve blood circulation in the affected area.
-Better perspiration in the area will cause the formation of new blood cells and, therefore, a better appearance of the skin.
-Carbon dioxide also breaks down fat cells, which are responsible for creating cellulite.
+Carboxytherapy: A method in which carbon dioxide is administered subcutaneously to improve blood circulation in the affected area.
+Improved perspiration in the area will lead to the formation of new blood cells and, therefore, a better-looking skin.
+Carbon dioxide also breaks down fat cells, which are responsible for the formation of cellulite.

 Advantages: